seakhtar/nsf-sbir/pages/showcase.md

 Branch Technology, a small business funded by the National Science Foundation, combines 3D printing, industrial robotics, and conventional building materials to enable a new way to build.

-“If you look at the creativity and the beauty and the flexibility and the strength that you see in the natural world and begin to think how you can interpret that into buildings, that’s what we’re just on the very beginning steps of exploring,” explains Platt Boyd, founder and CEO of Branch Technology.

-The company is prefabricating architectural wall panels using 3D printing to create a cellular-like structure that they fill in with conventional construction materials, strengthening the structure and function for normal wall assemblies.

-Branch Technology is supported by America’s Seed Fund powered by the National Science Foundation, a nearly $200 million program that awards research and development grants to small businesses and startups, transforming scientific discovery into products and services with commercial and societal impact.

 To learn more visit: [https://www.branch.technology/](https://www.branch.technology/).
 </div>